Sar-Go/RedFlagger/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-App-red)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-**EmotiGuard** is an emotionally intelligent AI-powered analyzer for WhatsApp chats.
+**RedFlagger** is an emotionally intelligent AI-powered analyzer for WhatsApp chats.
 It goes beyond generic sentiment analysis by identifying manipulation patterns, sudden emotional spikes, and potential red flags in day-to-day conversations.

-Built with `LangChain`, `OpenAI`, and `Streamlit`, it transforms raw exported `.txt` WhatsApp files into insightful, color-coded visualizations that surface the *emotional truth* beneath the surface of your chats.
+Built with `LangChain`, `OpenAI- GPT-4o`, and `Streamlit`, it transforms raw exported `.txt` WhatsApp files into insightful, color-coded visualizations that surface the *emotional truth* beneath the surface of your chats.

 ---